Torremolinos Gay Travel

 Wonder Gay Festival

-Wonder Gay Festival is an event producer that co-hosts a bunch of different types of gay events at clubs and the beach in Torremolinos.
+Wonder Gay Festival is an event producer that co-hosts a bunch of different types of gay events at the beach and local clubs.
 Many of their events are much tamer and smaller than other typical circuit parties.

 Each summer, Wonder Gay Festival does have its own self-hosted gay party weekend, the most popular of which is the big pool party at the Ritual Hotel.